 The Commission will identify and recommend high-impact practices and institutional and state policies to improve the career readiness and employability of recent college graduates in New England.

 NEBHE’s President and CEO, Michael K. Thomas cited a 2014 Gallup report, which found that the urgency of this work can be attributed to the polarization between employers and college academic leaders.
-While 96 percent of college representatives felt confident in their institution’s ability to prepare students for the workforce, only 11 percent of business leaders agree that today’s college graduates have the skills and competencies that business needs.”
+While 96% of college representatives felt confident in their institution’s ability to prepare students for the workforce, only 11% of business leaders agree that today’s college graduates have the skills and competencies that business needs.”
 According to the Federal Reserve Board, more than 30% of young adults do not receive information about jobs and careers in college.”

-Governor Raimondo spoke about the rapid pace of technological change and the advancement of industrial robots, artificial intelligence and data analytics.
-The Governor said, "Companies that get it right in the face of change will survive and grow, while the impact of acceleration could mean that well-paid jobs for blue-collar workers, such as trucking, will likely be obsolete in 15 years."
-Moreover, she noted that Rhode Island has undergone difficult economic times the last 20 years and that this conversation is a game changer – everyday, employers tell her that they could grow faster if more skilled employees were available.
+Gov. Raimondo spoke about the rapid pace of technological change and the advancement of industrial robots, artificial intelligence and data analytics.
+The governor said, “Companies that get it right in the face of change will survive and grow, while the impact of acceleration could mean that well-paid jobs for blue-collar workers, such as trucking, will likely be obsolete in 15 years.”
+Moreover, she noted that Rhode Island has undergone difficult economic times the last 20 years and that this conversation is a game changer—everyday, employers tell her that they could grow faster if more skilled employees were available.

-Providing testimony were Andreas Schleicher, Director for the Directorate of Education and Skills, Organization for Economic Development and Cooperation OECD), and Brandon Busteed, Executive Director, Education and Workforce Development, Gallup.
+Providing testimony were Andreas Schleicher, director for the Directorate of Education and Skills at the Organization for Economic Development and Cooperation (OECD), and Brandon Busteed, executive director of education and workforce development at Gallup.

 One common refrain heard from Commission members who are employers was that their states and the region are suffering from a skilled worker shortage.
-Judith West, Senior Vice President of Human Resources at the Maine Medical Center called the situation a perfect storm.
-West pointed out, "In Maine, there are more deaths than babies being born and the incoming workforce lacks fundamental skills and needs retraining – contributing to the increasing growth in the cost of health care costs."
+Judith West, senior vice president of human resources at the Maine Medical Center, called the situation a perfect storm.
+West pointed out: “In Maine, there are more deaths than babies being born and the incoming workforce lacks fundamental skills and needs retraining—contributing to the increasing growth in the cost of healthcare.”

-Ross Gittell, Commissioner of the New Hampshire Community College System, reminded the Commission to focus more on its strength in acting as a region and that we can leverage our collective efforts given New England’s highly skilled workers and high-value added industries are highly mobile.
+Ross Gittell, chancellor of the New Hampshire Community College System, reminded the Commission to focus its strength in acting as a region and leveraging our collective efforts given that New England’s highly skilled workers and high-value added industries are highly mobile.

-In order to help the Commission develop its report and accompanying recommendations, the membership is divided into three working groups, each focusing on two topics: Effective Use of Labor Market Data & Intelligence & Planning, Advising and Career Services; Work-Integrated Cooperative and Internship-based Learning & Targeted Higher Education/Industry Partnerships; Innovation, Technology and New Economy Skill Bundles & Emerging Credentialing Systems.
+To help the Commission develop its report and recommendations, the membership is divided into three working groups, each focusing on two topics: 1) Effective Use of Labor Market Data and Intelligence and Planning, Advising and Career Services; 2) Work-Integrated Cooperative and Internship-based Learning and Targeted Higher Education/Industry Partnerships; and 3) Innovation, Technology and New Economy Skill Bundles and Emerging Credentialing Systems.